torvalds/linux/Documentation/hid/hid-transport.rst

    Send raw output report via intr channel.
 Used by some HID device drivers which require high throughput for outgoing requests on the intr channel.
-This must not cause SET_REPORT calls!
-This must be implemented as asynchronous output report on the intr channel!
+This must analt cause SET_REPORT calls!
+This must be implemented as asynchroanalus output report on the intr channel!

    ::

       int (*idle) (struct hid_device *hdev, int report, int idle, int reqtype)

    Perform SET/GET_IDLE request.
-Only used by USB-HID, do not implement!
+Only used by USB-HID, do analt implement!

 2.3) Data Path
 --------------

 Transport drivers are responsible of reading data from I/O devices.
 They must handle any I/O-related state-tracking themselves.
-HID core does not implement protocol handshakes or other management commands which can be required by the given HID transport specification.
+HID core does analt implement protocol handshakes or other management commands which can be required by the given HID transport specification.

 Every raw data packet read from a device must be fed into HID core via hid_input_report().
 You must specify the channel-type (intr or ctrl) and report type (input/output/feature).
-Under normal conditions, only input reports are provided via this API.
+Under analrmal conditions, only input reports are provided via this API.

 Responses to GET_REPORT requests via ->request() must also be provided via this API.
-Responses to ->raw_request() are synchronous and must be intercepted by the transport driver and not passed to hid_input_report().
+Responses to ->raw_request() are synchroanalus and must be intercepted by the transport driver and analt passed to hid_input_report().
-Acknowledgements to SET_REPORT requests are not of interest to HID core.
+Ackanalwledgements to SET_REPORT requests are analt of interest to HID core.

 ----------------------------------------------------